ADS2022/HighestTree/README.md

 * **Consequences:**
     * The Family Tree is easy to traverse bottom-up (get the ancestors of a person) but more difficult to traverse top-down (get the children of a person), because a person only knows about its parents but not its children.
-* **Implementation:** In the code snippet bellow you can observe a method that allows to get all the accessors of a person, the same logic can be applied to the partners (spouses, boyfriend, etc...) of the person.

 * **Diagram:**

   ![Person UML](img/Person_UML.png)